QuentinRa/blog.quentinra.dev/operating-systems/linux/env/files/index.md

 Partitions are a way to divide a physical storage device, such as a hard drive.
 They allow us to isolate and enforce individual restrictions.

-Partitions mounted at specific mount points within the FHS.
+Partitions are mounted at specific mount points within the FHS.
 The root partition is often mounted at `/`.
 We often have separate partitions for folders such as `/home`, `/tmp`, `/var` or `/mnt`.

-The file `/etc/fstab` define the partitions to create at system startup.
-The `/proc/mounts` contains all mounted partitions right-now.
+The file `/etc/fstab` defines the partitions to create at system startup.
+The `/proc/mounts` contains all mounted partitions right now.

 ```shell!
 $ cat /etc/fstab